edurelated2021/tds-proj1/README.md

 Student id: 24ds3000100

 ## Project objective:
 For a given city, scrape details of popular Github committers and their code repositories.
 Perform analytics on the retrieved data to find interesting insights and patterns with an aim to frame actionable recommendations.
+City chosen for analysis: Chennai, India

 ## Methodology for scraping the data
 **In summary:**